 Malnutrition occurs when there is a lack of necessary nutrients.
-It is often associated with starvation, but it is now evident that malnutrition applies to overeating as well as undereating.
-It is possible for a person to become overweight while also failing to get important nutrients.
+While it is often associated with starvation, people can be overweight while also failing to meet their nutritional needs.

 Macronutrients, micronutrients, and empty calories